Microbial mat: Structure

-A microbial mat consists of several layers, each of which is dominated by specific types of microorganism, mainly bacteria.
+A microbial mat consists of several layers, each of which is dominated by specific types of microorganisms, mainly bacteria.
 Although the composition of individual mats varies depending on the environment, as a general rule the by-products of each group of microorganisms serve as "food" for other groups.
 In effect each mat forms its own food chain, with one or a few groups at the top of the food chain as their by-products are not consumed by other groups.
 Different types of microorganism dominate different layers based on their comparative advantage for living in that layer.
 In other words, they live in positions where they can out-perform other groups rather than where they would absolutely be most comfortable — ecological relationships between different groups are a combination of competition and co-operation.
 Since the metabolic capabilities of bacteria (what they can "eat" and what conditions they can tolerate) generally depend on their phylogeny (i.e. the most closely related groups have the most similar metabolisms), the different layers of a mat are divided both by their different metabolic contributions to the community and by their phylogenetic relationships.

 In a wet environment where sunlight is the main source of energy, the uppermost layers are generally dominated by aerobic photosynthesizing cyanobacteria (blue-green bacteria whose color is caused by their having chlorophyll), while the lowest layers are generally dominated by anaerobic sulfate-reducing bacteria.
 Sometimes there are intermediate (oxygenated only in the daytime) layers inhabited by facultative anaerobic bacteria.
 For example, in hypersaline ponds near Guerrero Negro (Mexico) various kind of mats were explored.
 There are some mats with a middle purple layer inhabited by photosynthesizing purple bacteria.
 Some other mats have a white layer inhabited by chemotrophic sulfur oxidizing bacteria and beneath them an olive layer inhabited by photosynthesizing green sulfur bacteria and heterotrophic bacteria.
 However, this layer structure is not changeless during a day: some species of cyanobacteria migrate to deeper layers at morning, and go back at evening, to avoid intensive solar light and UV radiation at mid-day.

 Microbial mats are generally held together and bound to their substrates by slimy extracellular polymeric substances which they secrete.
 In many cases some of the bacteria form filaments (threads), which tangle and thus increase the colonies' structural strength, especially if the filaments have sheaths (tough outer coverings).

 This combination of slime and tangled threads attracts other microorganisms which become part of the mat community, for example protozoa, some of which feed on the mat-forming bacteria, and diatoms, which often seal the surfaces of submerged microbial mats with thin, parchment-like coverings.

 Marine mats may grow to a few centimeters in thickness, of which only the top few millimeters are oxygenated.